 We are talking with members of Congress and their staff about the importance of maintain and increasing funding for NIH.
 I already had a chance to talk with Rep. Kevin Brady(R-TX), chair of the House Ways and Means Committee, and have several meetings this week where this will be a top priority.

 The AAN will be at the forefront in advocating for NIH and research and we encourage all AAN members to join this effort.
-Please watch for an AAN Action Alert that asks you to contact your US representative and urge them to sign this letter as a way of supporting strong funding for the NIH and the BRAIN Initiative, or you can take action right now.
+Please watch for an AAN Action Alert that asks you to contact your US representative and urge them to sign this letter as a way of supporting strong funding for the NIH and the BRAIN Initiative.